 Sunak slams Truss’s ‘starry-eyed boosterism’ as clashes over economy continue

-It comes after the Bank of England warned the UK would fall into the longest recession since the financial crisis.
+Ms Truss vowed to use a September emergency budget to “immediately” cut taxes.

-Rishi Sunak has contrasted his “clear-eyed realism” with the “starry-eyed boosterism” of his Tory leadership rival Liz Truss, suggesting her tax-cutting ambitions would mean taking a “gamble” with people’s savings and pensions.
+Rishi Sunak has contrasted his “clear-eyed realism” with the “starry-eyed boosterism” of his Tory leadership rival Liz Truss, while she vowed to use a September emergency budget to “immediately” cut taxes.

 Mr Sunak has argued that inflation must be brought under control before taxes are lowered, saying Ms Truss’s promised unfunded tax cuts would further drive up prices.